xinwenfu/GenCyber/Python/README.md

 <img src="../Imgs/IDLEShell.png"  width=640>

 We want to use IDLE to open a Python file.
 With the IDLE shell window, click the memu *File* then *Open*.
-Within the file dialog window, navigate to the program file, click the file to and then *Open*.
+Within the file dialog window, navigate to the program file, click the file and then *Open*.
 Once you open the file, it's in another window, i.e., the editor window.

 <img src="../Imgs/IDLEEditor.png" width=640>